- Formative/Short Essay Cover Sheet

 - Was the reunification of Germany the merging of two equal states or the colonization of the East?

-Students who wish to receive written feedback on their choice of long essay should submit a short (1,000 word) essay plan in hardcopy in Week 7 of the spring term.
+Students who wish to receive written feedback on their choice of long essay should submit a short (1,000 word) essay plan electronically via Tabula no later than 12 noon on the Wednesday of Week 7 of the spring term.
 This should include a title, summary of the argument, give an indication of the main points, and include an indicative bibliography.